John Moores (British businessman): Everton Football Club

 In March 1960, Moores gave up his chairmanship of the pools business, and handed over the reins to his brother, Cecil Moores, (10 August 1902 – 29 July 1989), so he could become a director of Everton Football Club.
 In June, he became the chairman.
 On 23 June it was revealed that during the 1959–1960 season he had lent Everton £56,000 interest free so they could buy players and on 14 April 1961 he famously sacked Johnny Carey in the back of a London taxi and appointed Harry Catterick as Everton manager in his place.
 The event would become synonymous in football with the phrase "taxi for...", particularly for under fire football managers.

 He would remain as Everton chairman up to 29 July 1965, resigning due to the poor health of his wife, who died of cancer six weeks later.
 On 3 August 1972, Moores regained the chairmanship and was chairman until 1 August 1973 when he resigned for the second and final time.
 He then became vice-chairman.
 Moores retired from the Everton board of directors on 8 July 1977.

 Moores attended the 1984, 1985 and 1986 FA Cup finals, all of which featured Everton.
 At the 1987 Football League Cup Final, sponsored by Littlewoods, Moores was the guest of honour and presented the League Cup to the winning team who were Arsenal.

 Baseball

 John Moores was a keen baseball fan and created a league for Liverpool-based teams in 1933.
 He later enticed Everton players such as Dixie Dean to the game.
-In 1938 he donated the John Moores trophy to Great Britain national team for beating the United States Olympic team four games to one in a five-game series.
+In 1938, he donated the John Moores Trophy to the English national team for beating the United States four games to one in a five-game series, in what became known as the first Amateur World Series.
 The Great Britain team consisted largely of Canadians from the Yorkshire-Lancashire league.

-For his efforts, he was posthumously inducted into the British Baseball Hall of Fame in October 2009.
+In October 2009, Moores was posthumously inducted into the British Baseball Hall of Fame.